Jim Herd asks a good question about one of the recent "improvements" to Divisadero Street:

 And what planning genius decided that widening the sidewalk at Divis and Haight, effectively removing the cutout for[Muni]; now it totally blocks one lane and increases the bottleneck of traffic---not that MUNI drivers ever really use bus stops, but at least the frigging UPS truck had a place to park!

 The city did the same thing at the Hayes/Divisadero and the McAllister/Divisadero intersections, and it's not clear why.
-As Herd points out, it creates an immediate bottleneck for anyone driving behind the #24 bus, making it more difficult and dangerous to switch lanes, often leaving vehicles protruding into the intersection as the light changes.
+As Herd points out, it creates an immediate bottleneck for anyone driving behind the #24 bus, making it more difficult and dangerous to switch lanes, often leaving vehicles the intersection behind a bus as the light changes.